Or Application Form & Reference Form to be returned to Student Services

 This is a study programme for students who are 16-18 years.

-Level 1 qualification or 3 GCSEs or more at Grade 3/D.
+Level 1 qualification (preferably at Merit level) or 3 GCSEs or more at Grade 3/D.

-Other related music qualifications (e.g. Associated Board Music grades).
+Other related music qualifications will also be considered (e.g. Associated Board Music grades).

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.